hafeez-syed/angular-common/README.md

 })();
 ```

-Or you can toggle multiple modules with the /modules/common/common.js file.
+Or instead of writing all of that out you can create a use a single reference by editing the /modules/common/common.js file which contains all the modules.

 ```